CCurl/s3/README.md

 *** STACK ***
+        NOTES: - The stacks are located in CELL addresses 4-64.
+               - The data/parameter stack starts at 4 and grows upward.
+               - The return stack starts at 64 and grows downward.
 #  (a--a a)       Duplicate TOS                    (Forth: DUP)
 \  (a b--a)       Drop TOS                         (Forth: DROP)
 $  (a b--b a)     Swap top 2 stack items           (Forth: SWAP)